weavy-labs/add-weavy-to-hubspot/feeds/weavy-feeds.module/README.md

 </script>
 {% end_require_js %}
 ```
-* Now create a new web page, and if you've done everything right, you should see a Wevy Chat module that you can drag and drop into your page, and a chat should be rendered
+* Now create a new web page, and if you've done everything right, you should see a Wevy Feeds module that you can drag and drop into your page, and a feed should be rendered

 > You can use the files in this folder as a reference - your files after creating your module and copying the code snippets to your module should look the same